[Editor’s note: This story was previously published in January 2019. It has since been updated and republished.]

 Now multiply that by how many countries around the world and you get a total installed base of 85 gigawatts of power generated from its wind turbines.

-In the first six months of fiscal 2018, Siemens Gamesa wind turbine sales of $4.4 billion and $375 million in earnings before interest and taxes.
+This year’s first quarter, Siemens Gamesa reported wind turbine sales of $26 billion and $404 million in earnings before interest and taxes.

 As of this writing, Will Ashworth did not hold a position in any of the aforementioned securities.